jeremiahsnapp/dev-lxc-platform/README.md

 The vagrant-persistent-storage plugin will ensure the volume is detached before the VM is destroyed and reattached when the VM is created.

-While this persistent volume allows the Vagrant VM to treated as disposable I recommend that you don't bother destroying the VM regularly unless you want to wait for it to be provisioned each time.
+While this persistent volume allows the Vagrant VM to be treated as disposable I recommend that you don't bother destroying the VM regularly unless you want to wait for it to be provisioned each time.
 I keep the VM running a lot of the time so I can jump in and use it when I need to.
 If I really want to shut it down I just `vagrant halt` it.

 ## Requirements

-The Vagrantfile requires the Berkshelf gem and the following vagrant plugins.
+The following gems and vagrant plugins are required.

     gem install berkshelf
-    vagrant plugin install vagrant-berkshelf
-    vagrant plugin install vagrant-omnibus
+    gem install test-kitchen
     vagrant plugin install vagrant-persistent-storage

 ### Workstation to Container Networking